Boen97/BackStore/notes/computer-network/Chapter-3-7-TCP-congestion-control.md

   - when at the start of congestion avoidence phase, the cube of distance between t and K are large, so the congestion window will grow quickly
   - when t close to K whether or not if proceed K, the congestion window will grow slowly.
 - TCP Cubic is the default version of TCP used in the linux operating system.
+- Old version are alled TCP Reno, which in congestion avoidence phase, the congestion window are grow slow then TCP Cubic

+#### TCP Reno throughput
+> the average throughput of a lone-lived TCP Reno connection.

+average throughput of a connection = 0.75 * W / RTT

+W: the value of window size when loss event occurs.